The Bedfordshire Regiment in the Great War

 Local newspapers from the time

-Over and above the "basics" mentioned above, it may be worth searching Local Newspaper Archives of the time for obituaries, photographs or news from their families that may have been published.
-Expect to spend quite a long time doing this though as they can be fascinating and it is easy to get distracted from the task at hand!!
+It may be worth searching Local Newspaper Archives of the time for obituaries, photographs or news from their families that may have been published.
+Expect to spend quite a long time doing this though as they can be fascinating and it is easy to get distracted from the task at hand.

 If there was any 'event' that may have seen your relative recorded in the Times Newspaper (such as a casualty, promotion or such like) try searching here.
 It may surprise you to learn what was recorded during the war.
 If you are a library member, it may be that your membership card will give you access to this site, which hold the original digital scans of the paper and makes for interesting reading.
 With both sites, bear in mind that their search engines may not be perfect!
 The typing is small and software is only as good as the environment it operates within, so you may end up putting several variations of the name into the search facility before winning.

 When you know what battles (etc.) your ancestor was involved in, I would suggest building a story by the 'usual' sources; reading book(s), magazines and searching for internet sites on the particular subject should give you a clearer idea.
-By using a search engine such as Google, you may well be surprised what you can find!
+By using a search engine such as Google, you may well be surprised what you can find.
 There is also a growing selection of Video's and DVD's on the Great War which are both eye opening and informative.
-Again, be warned, as the details can often be quite harrowing if you have not read around the Great War before.
-Section 4 lists potential sources of information.

 Officers will also be shown in the Army List books from the time, as is the case with all serving Officers.
-The National Archives have the entire collections so remember to look there!
+The National Archives have the entire collection.

-Although a long shot, also look in the National Roll of the Great War at the archives or via an ancestry membership, as there may have been an entry placed in there by the soldier or their next of kin after the war.
+Although a long shot, also look in the National Roll of the Great War while at the archives or via an ancestry membership, as there may have been an entry placed in there by the soldier or their next of kin after the war.
 Entries were placed by subscription and by the people themselves or the next of kin.
 Hence, the resulting information is not always entirely accurate but once you filter what is not physically possible out, it can provide dates, events, etc., that will help establish their story in more detail.

 Soldiers who were killed or died in service